 Don’t like to get dirty?
 Try Hydroponics.

 A fun way to grow herbs at home is to create a hydroponic herb garden.
-Hydroponic herb gardens are the best way to grow a large amount of herbs indoors quickly.
+Hydroponic herb gardens are the best way to grow a large number of herbs indoors quickly.

 The concept of hydroponics in it’s simplest terms is growing plants without soil.
 Instead of soil, the plants are grown in a unique combination of water and nutrients.
 Some systems also use a sterile growing medium such as coconut fiber, gravel or even sand.